openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

   }
   ```

-- **Scenario 4**: There is a search results list page (SearchResult) and a search details page (SearchDetail).
-You want to navigate from the search results list page to the search details page by clicking on a result.
-If the result has already been viewed, a new details page should not be created; instead, navigation should proceed to the existing details page.
-In this scenario, use the replaceUrl method with the Single instance mode.
+- **Scenario 4**: There is a search results page (SearchResult) and a search details page (SearchDetail).
+When a search result is clicked, navigate to the details page.
+If the result has already been viewed, reuse the existing details page instead of creating a new one.
+In this scenario, use the `replaceUrl` method with the Single instance mode.

   ```cangjie
   import kit.ArkUI.Router